Inbibo/adonisfx_docs/docs/documentation/maya/muscle.md

 ## Debugger

-In order to better visualize deformer constraints and attributes in the Maya viewport there is the option to enable the debugger, found in the dropdown menu labeled "Debug" in the attribute editor.
+In order to better visualize deformer constraints and attributes in the Maya viewport there is the option to enable the debugger, found in the dropdown menu labeled *Debug* in the attribute editor.

 To enable the debugger the *Debug* checkbox must be marked.
 To select the specific feature to be visualized, choose it from the list provided in *Features*.